What is Medicare Coverage for Durable Medical Equipment (DME)?

 Non-Prescription Durable Medical Equipment

-It’s important to note that Medicare’s coverage of DME only extends to items which have been ordered by a Medicare-participating physician.
+It’s important to note that Medicare’s coverage of DME only extends to items that have been ordered by a Medicare-participating physician.
 This means that you will not be able to receive coverage for items that you purchase on your own, including equipment for sale at retail health stores and pharmacies.
 Any DME will also need to come from a Medicare-approved provider.
 This is to reduce the potential for fraud on the part of medical equipment suppliers, but it is also to ensure that Medicare recipients are billed correctly for the items that have received coverage.

 Medicare Advantage Coverage for DME